asma-ad/Bank_System_Project_C-/README.md

 It also allows you to manage users (add/update/delete ... etc).

+=> To start the program; go to the "BankSystem.cpp" file.

 ===========================================================================

 * Client information: First name, Last name, Email, Phone number, Account number, PIN code, Account balance.